 All food kept in the residence hall room must be stored in plastic boxes or plastic storage bags.
-All items not labeled or dated will be removed.
+All items not labeled or outdated found in common area will be removed.
 This will be monitored during Health and Safety checks.